paulbailey/mstr-rest-requests/README.md

 `pip install mstr-rest-requests`

-Here's how to get an authenticated session (currently only standard and anonymous authentication are supported:
+Here's how to get an authenticated session (currently only standard and anonymous authentication are supported):

 ```
 from mstr.requests import MSTRRESTSession